 Take One Day, One Moment at a Time

 It is really easy to look ahead and tell ourselves, “This is never going to be over,” or “This is going on sooooo long.”
 Another way of coping is to try to stay focused on today, and then even down to this moment.
-Notice everything around you, and concentrate on what you can do in this moment.
-Maybe it is to put down the phone, and have a water fight with the kids outside.
-Rather than consuming yourself on what your children are going to do for school in the fall, take some time and read with them or listen to an audiobook with them.
+Notice everything around you, and concentrate on what you can do at this moment.
+Maybe it is to put down the phone and play outside.
 Instead of setting future goals, consider some small things that you can complete today, where you are.
 If we can improve the moment, and take one moment at a time, the future will take care of itself.

 Stay Connected with the Outside World

 Staying in touch helps to create perspective.
 As social creatures, we need to tap into that primal need when we feel disconnected.
-Call your mother, write a letter to a loved one, facetime your partner, or chat with a friend while playing videogames.
-There are also plenty of free online classes, forums, and courses in a variety of topics that you can attend virtually.
-If you can safely socially distance, seeing a loved one outside can be a very helpful activity, even if you have to be creative to do it.
+Call your mother, write a letter to a loved one, facetime your partner, or chat with a friend while playing video games.
+If it is safe, taking time to connect with loved ones is important, probably now more than ever.

 Take Care of Your Physical Health

-Quarantining naturally leads to a more sedentary lifestyle if we don’t create a daily practice.
-Also, because of boredom, stress, or loneliness, we crave junk food now more than ever.
+For many, quarantining during COVID led to a more sedentary lifestyle.
+Also, under stress, many people crave (and consume) more junk food than what is good for them.
 Take small steps towards keeping your physical health in check.
 What type of exercise energizes you?
 What types of foods energize you?
-Incorporate practices into your life which nourish your physical body.
-Find creative ways to use fruits and vegetables into your diet.
-They not only help us feel better, but increase our immunity too.
-And make wise choices with social distancing and wearing a mask when needed.
+Incorporate practices into your life that nourish your physical body.
+Find creative ways to use fruits and vegetables in your diet.
+They not only help us feel better but increase our immunity too.
+Make sure that you see your physicians regularly again.
 Ultimately, the healthier you are, the better you will feel.

 Filter Online Stimulation